 Year 11-12 students are expected to complete their nightly homework and assignment work but they also need to study and review what they have learnt.
 We recommend students create a study planner that allocates time for homework, assignments, revision, part time work and even TV/social time to help them have good habits throughout the year.
 This can assist them in taking the pressure off the night before assignments are due or when exams are occurring.

 The Library is the place to go for books and information when students are researching for assignments.
 Students can also use the library before school and during lunch breaks for a quiet place to read, borrow, research, print or access games.
 The library stocks a variety of resources written, audio and visual texts.
 All students can borrow up to five resources for two weeks at a time, with the option of renewing if need be.

-Lost Property can be reported to and collected from the student services office.
+Lost Property can be reported to and collected from the Student Support office.
 All named items will be returned to students.

 At CVC we allow students to have and use their phones/electronic devices during recess and lunch but they are not permitted during class times unless directed by the teacher to do so.

 There is limited parking for parents – there are some spaces on the roundabout at Dumbarton road, some spaces on Boardman road and the car park off Comrie Road on Ponderosa Loop is also an option (especially for pick up and drop off of students).

 As there is a shortage of parking space within the college grounds students will need to park their vehicles off the college premises in either Boardman Road or Comrie Road (facing the oval).
 The Year 12 Coordinator must be informed of car and motorcycle registration numbers.
 Students, other that the driver, are not permitted to travel in a car or on a motorcycle without parental permission